mlazos/mlazos.github.io/site-src/blog-content/posts/2017-12-28-Joint-Distribution-Matching-Triangle-Gan.md

 This code creates a weight matrix and bias vector for each hidden layer, one for the output layer, and allows the caller to specify the input, hidden, and output dimension, along with the activations for the hidden and output layers.

 ### Generating Fake Data
 Using the components we've implemented, we're now going to build the generative portion of the model.
-In order to sample from the conditional distributions $p(x|y)$ and $p(y|x)$ we'll need a function that takes two inputs 1) some noise and 2) a sample from the other domain.
+In order to sample from the conditional distributions $p_{G_x}(x|y)$ and $p_{G_y}(y|x)$ we'll need a function that takes two inputs 1) some noise and 2) a sample from the other domain.
 The noise can be thought of as a source of randomness and the sample as the value of the variable we are conditioning on.
 To model this function we'll use a feedforward neural network which learns how to transform the sample from the noise distribution into samples from the conditional distribution.
-In code:

 ```python
 def generator(input):